Graylog2/documentation/pages/alerts.rst

 Custom Message
     The message that will be sent to Slack.
 The data described above can be used in this template.

+Backlog Message Items (optional)
+    The custom message has a data point named `backlog <http://localhost:8000/pages/alerts.html?highlight=alerts#backlog>`__, which gives the preview of the messages that led to a slack notification.
+    Backlog Message Items will be used to override the Event definition Notification settings field `Message Backlog` to limit the number of backlog messages sent as part of the slack message.
+    A Slack notification cannot have more than 50 backlog messages.

 User Name (optional)
     User name of the sender in Slack.